stueynet/wpcore/readme.txt

 == Changelog ==

 = 1.3.0 =
-MAJOR PERFORMANCE UPDATE!
+* MAJOR PERFORMANCE UPDATE!
-* Complete restructured the plugin to use the WordPress transient cache
+* Completely restructured the plugin to use the WordPress transient cache
 * Will only make external calls to WPCore API when you save and edit your collection keys
 * Major speed improvement